Will My Homeowners Insurance Cover Preventative Tree Removal?

 Does Homeowners Insurance Cover Emerald Ash Borer Damage?

-No, damage from pests like the emerald ash borer is usually not covered under standard homeowners insurance.
+No, damage from pests like the emerald ash borer usually isn’t covered under standard homeowners insurance.
 Pest infestations are considered preventable and fall under regular maintenance.

 Conclusion: Take Precautions to Manage Trees on Your Property

-While homeowners insurance doesn’t cover preventative tree removal, keeping up with tree maintenance is crucial to prevent hazards that could lead to costly damages.
-For additional peace of mind, you may consider a tree removal endorsement if your insurer offers one.
-Maintaining healthy, well-managed trees can help avoid issues with insurance claims and reduce the likelihood of emergency removal costs in the future.
+While homeowners insurance doesn’t cover preventative tree removal, maintaining your trees is crucial to prevent hazards that could lead to costly damages.
+For additional peace of mind, consider a tree removal endorsement if your insurer offers one.
+Healthy, well-managed trees help avoid issues with insurance claims and reduce the likelihood of emergency removal costs in the future.

 References